The Veterinarian's Oath:

 I accept as a lifelong obligation the continual improvement of my professional knowledge and competence.

 Small Animal Hospital Staff - Doctors

 Dr. Vogel grew up in Wauwatosa, and attended college in Olympia, WA and River Falls, WI.
 She graduated from the University of Wisconsin School of Veterinary Medicine in 1999.
 Prior to joining the staff at Small Animal Hospital she worked in Oak Park, IL and Thiensville, WI.
 She has been practicing at Small Animal Hospital since 2001 and sees dogs and cats.
 She lives in Grafton with her husband and son.
-They share their home with 2 cats and a Standard Poodle.
+In addition to her family, she also has a cat named Rosie and several chickens.
 In her spare time Dr. Vogel enjoys gardening, reading, and cooking.